Read This First

 Prompt 5: What seem to be the major determinants behind the successful migration of a non-conventional denotation of a term into conventional acceptance?

-The anchors here are The Interplay Between Conventional and Stipulated Denotations: A Dance of Meaning, 10 Salient Examples of Words with Drastically Changed Meanings, and Unsuccessful Attempts to Change Word Meanings.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep The Interplay Between Conventional and Stipulated Denotations: A Dance of Meaning, 10 Salient Examples of Words with Drastically Changed Meanings, and Unsuccessful Attempts to Change Word Meanings in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 The extent to which a term is adopted and used by a broad audience is perhaps the most critical factor.
 Widespread usage across different contexts, communities, and media can propel a non-conventional denotation into the mainstream.